-The financial statements presented reflect Clayton Local Development Corporation's financial assets as of December 31, 2020 and 2019.
+The financial statements presented reflect Clayton Local Development Corporation's financial assets as of December 31, 2021 and 2020.
 Clayton Local Development Corporation manages its liquid resources by relying on local banks insured with the Federal Deposit Insurance Corporation (FDIC).
-Cash balances do not exceed FDIC limits at December 31, 2020.
 The Board prepares an annual detailed budget to ensure adequate resources to cover programs and collects receivables timely to maximize cash due.
 In addition, the Board directs payments timely to maximize the time they have access to available cash.
-Financial assets available within one year of the statement of position date include end of year cash and cash equivalents.
+Financial assets available within one years of the statement of position date include end of years cash and cash equivalents.